skill-diver/ofnil/examples/quickstart/README.md

 #### 2. Build and start the Docker containers

-You will need to clone the Ofnil repository first:
+You will need to clone the GCO repository first:

 ```bash